jduelfer/critical-inquiries/_texts/2019-10-31-blood-meridian.markdown

 bookauthorurl: authors/cormac-mccarthy
 date: 2019-10-31 21:00:00 -0400
 categories: book
 description: Blood Meridian is a harrowing, violent tale of a boy who joins a band of mercenaries hired to hunt and kill Apache Indians in northern Mexico and the southwestern United States.
-It is an epic novel, masterfully conceived from historical memoirs, that will haunt and inspire us both in its horror and in its beauty for ages to come.
+It is an epic novel conceived from historical memoirs that will haunt and inspire us both in its horror and in its beauty for ages to come.
 keywords: Blood Meridian review book fiction Cormac McCarthy
 type: novel
 comments: true